algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

    - The GitHub Wiki will function as a centralized knowledge hub for our project, housing detailed documentation on code structure and functions.

 2. **Structured and Accessible Information:**
-   - Documentation will be organized in a structured manner, making it easy to navigate and locate specific details.
+   - Documentation will be organized in a structured manner, with a table of contents for easy navigation.
-   - Each significant aspect of the project, such as functions, modules, and workflows, will have dedicated pages for in-depth information.
+   - Each complex function will have dedicated pages for in-depth information.

 3. **Developer-Friendly Templates:**
    - To facilitate developers in documenting their code effectively, we will provide a template that guides them on the essential information to include.